ji-devs/ji-cloud/documentation/src/setup/ci-cd/ci_cd.md

    * docs (sandbox)
    * artifacts.project.appspot.com (release and sandbox, created by google - needed for cloud run deployments)

+Generally speaking, the very first deployment (see below) on a brand new project should be done manually via a local account first, before using ci/cd going forward.

+In particular, the first cloud function deployment requires hitting "yes" on "Allow unauthenticated invocations"

 ### Github Secrets

 * SLACK_BOT_TOKEN (the one that begins "xoxb-")